cesareuseche/cooking-nana-backend/README.md

     This is a GET endpoint, you will need enter the user id to obtain data

+    When this endpoint is used with PATCH method, you can change user data as password, etc.
+    Just enter the following info:

+    {
+  	"email":"email@example.com",
+  	"password":"12345",
+  	"name":"new Name",
+  	"last_name":"new Last Name"
+    }

+    Note: This PATCH method needs a re-work for security reasons.

 ### /login
     You need copy to your .env file the APP_JWT_SECRET LINE (with versión jwt extended, use this lib: create_access_token)